cohosh/shadow-snowflake-minimal/README.md

 - snowflake-proxy
 - snowflake-client

-Snowflake requires a patch to work correctly in a closed environment.
-A working [branch with this patch](https://gitlab.torproject.org/cohosh/snowflake/-/tree/shadow) is a available, the last commit of which may be rebased ontop of a more recent version of Snowflake.
 To compile and install the above binaries: clone the repo, check out the shadow branch, and run the following commands.

+Note: the snowflake server requires the provided [patch](0001-Snowflake-shadow-patch.patch) to avoid error in the absense of support in Shadow for the `IP_BIND_ADDRESS_NO_PORT` socket option.

 ```
 cd server